marijnh/Eloquent-JavaScript/21_skillsharing.md

 such a change, the client makes an ((HTTP)) ((request)) to tell the server about it.

+FIXME: update the screenshot

 {{figure {url: "img/skillsharing.png", alt: "Screenshot of the skill-sharing website",width: "10cm"}}}

 {{index "live view", "user experience", "pushing data", connection}}

-The application will be set up to show a _live_ view of the current proposed talks and their comments.
+The ((application)) will be set up to show a _live_ view of the current proposed talks and their comments.
 Whenever someone, somewhere, submits a new talk or adds a comment, all people who have the page open in their browsers should immediately see the change.
 This poses a bit of a challenge.
 There is no way for a web server to open a connection to a client, nor is there a good way to know which clients currently are looking at a given website.

 {{index "Node.js"}}